13 Basic SEO Tips for Business Owners to Get Started

 Yes, you guessed it correct – title tags and meta description it is!

-While meta descriptions not necessarily and directly contribute in improving ranking on the SERP, but the inclusion of it in a page content evidently improves a searcher’s clicking and browsing possibility.
+While meta descriptions not necessarily and directly contribute to improving ranking on the SERP, but the inclusion of it in a page content evidently improves a searcher’s clicking and browsing possibility.

 You can edit meta description from your website content management system (CMS) and have a preview of it as the short text paragraph appearing under website URL in the search results.

-A succinct and clear meta description , which is under 156 characters, ensures relevancy of headline and the page content.
+A succinct and clear meta description, which is under 156 characters, ensures the relevancy of the headline and the page content.

 We’ve talked about the benefits of ensuring your site has clear and easy-to-use navigation, but there’s also a practice that editors and writers can carry out when publishing articles to help push traffic around the site and that may lead to higher trust signals for Google: internal linking.